BlueCodeSystems/opensrp-client-core/README.md

 CoreLibrary.init(this, new SampleSyncConfiguration(), BuildConfig.BUILD_TIMESTAMP, options);
 ```

-Additional APIs live under `org.smartregister.*`; see class-level documentation for services, view fragments, and utility helpers.
+Additional APIs live under `org.smartregister.*`; see class-level documentation for services, view fragments, and utilities.

 ## Sample app
 A reference implementation lives in `sample/`.
 - Install on a device/emulator: `./gradlew :sample:installDebug`
-- You can also import the project into Android Studio and run the `sample` configuration directly.
+- Or open the project in Android Studio and run the `sample` configuration.

 ## Build & test
 - Build artifacts: `./gradlew clean assemble`
 - JVM tests: `./gradlew test`

 ## Releases
-Check the [Releases](https://github.com/BlueCodeSystems/opensrp-client-core/releases) page for published versions, changelogs, and upgrade notes.
+Check the [Releases](https://github.com/BlueCodeSystems/opensrp-client-core/releases) page for published versions, changelog notes, and upgrade guidance.

 ## Contributing
 Issues and pull requests are welcome.
-Please:
+Before opening one:
-- Use the toolchain versions listed above when building locally.
+- Build and test locally with the toolchain versions listed above.
-- Run `./gradlew clean assemble test` before opening a PR.
+- Run `./gradlew clean assemble test` and ensure checks pass.
 - Consult the [OpenSRP developer wiki](https://smartregister.atlassian.net/wiki/dashboard.action) for architecture and setup guides.

 ## License
 Licensed under the [Apache License, Version 2.0](LICENSE).